-Church of Ireland Hockey Club, Garryduff is an open mixed hockey club based in Garryduff, Rochestown in the suburbs of Cork City.
-The club has over two hundred regular adult playing members of all ages and abilities in Men’s and Ladies’ sections, and fields five mens teams and five Ladies teams every weekend throughout the season.
+Church of Ireland Hockey Club is an open mixed hockey club based at Garryduff Sports Centre, Rochestown, Cork.
+The club has more than two hundred regular adult playing members of all ages and abilities in our Men’s and Ladies’ sections.

 |Tuesday||7.30 – 8.15pm||(fitness) All welcome|